 Tooth bonding is a cosmetic procedure that uses a tooth-colored composite resin material to enhance the smile.
 This procedure is used to repair splinters, close gaps, or change the shape and color of a tooth.
 Unlike other cosmetic dental treatments, such as porcelain veneers, the dental bond is completely reversible.
-Tooth bonding (dental bonding) is a cosmetic dental procedure that repairs a chipped, cracked, or otherwise broken tooth.
+It's a great option for those who want to make minor changes to their smile without committing to a more permanent solution.Dental bonding is a quick and simple process that involves applying a composite resin to the existing tooth.

 The dentist will choose a bond that matches the color of your natural teeth, and if you decide to whiten your teeth later, the natural enamel will lighten but the bond will remain the same color.
 This procedure can be used to repair chipped, cracked, or discolored teeth, close gaps between teeth, and even lengthen a tooth that is shorter than the rest.If you've always wanted to whiten your teeth, it's best to do so before asking your dentist to bond your teeth.
 Teeth whitening can help if color is your only concern, but it can't help if you have gaps, cracks, or chipped teeth.
 That's when dental bonding comes in handy.If you lost a tooth (or most of a tooth) or if the tooth is severely damaged, you may prefer a dental implant rather than the joint.

 But for minor damage, dental bonding is an excellent multi-purpose option.Fortunately, there are many cosmetic dental treatments available to help people have healthy, beautiful, and bright smiles.
 If you have a chipped, cracked, or discolored tooth, dental bonding may be the perfect solution for you.
 Talk to your dentist about this procedure and see if it's right for you.